Chart Color Schemes

 Batemans Bay - South has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified four projects expected to impact the region: Lot 5 Bunderra Circuit Residential Subdivision, Future Rosedale, The Sebel Hotel, and Greater Batemans Bay Structure Plan.
-The following list details those projected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely to affect this region.
+Notable projects include Lot 5 Bunderra Circuit Residential Subdivision, Future Rosedale, The Sebel Hotel, and Greater Batemans Bay Structure Plan.

 Professional plan users can use the search below to filter and access additional projects.